Amitk2108/youtubesub/README.md

 3. **"/subscribers/names "** -> This endpoint returns an array of subscribers with only two fields, their name and subscribed channel. http://localhost:3002/subscribers/names

 ![readmeAsssets](./readmeAsssets/3.png)
-4. **"/subscribers/:id "** -> This returns the details of subscriber whose Id is provided in endpoint. http://localhost:3002/subscribers/:id br http://localhost:3002/subscribers/6533b08a68d87e3fac659c82
+4. **"/subscribers/:id "** -> This returns the details of subscriber whose Id is provided in endpoint. http://localhost:3002/subscribers/:id

+http://localhost:3002/subscribers/6533b08a68d87e3fac659c82

 ![readmeAsssets](./readmeAsssets/4.png)